essentialkaos/bibop/COOKBOOK.md

 ##### `empty-dir`

-Check if directory is empty.
+Checks if directory is empty.

 **Syntax:** `empty-dir <path>`